Resonances and PT symmetry in quantum curves

 We have performed tests for values of $\xi_{\IF_0}$ which are not of the form (\ref{xi-phase}), and therefore the imaginary part does not have a closed form.
 For example, in Table \ref{tab:f0minus4} we list the first resonance when $\xi_{\IF_0}=-4$ and $\hbar=\pi$.
 All methods agree up to the numerical precision we have achieved.
 All these results support the conclusion that the conjecture of \cite{ghm} (or its reformulation in \cite{wzh}) is still valid in the complex realm, when one considers resonances.
+They also support the conjecture that Borel resummation of the perturbative series in $\hbar$ is sufficient to reconstruct the exact answer, without the need of adding additional instanton-like corrections in $\hbar$.
+These corrections are expected to be of order $\exp(-4 \pi^2/\hbar)$ \cite{ghm}, i.e. of order $10^{-3}$ for $\hbar=2 \pi$ and of order $10^{-9}$ for $\hbar=2 \pi/3$.
+Our calculations are precise enough to detect such corrections, if present.
+In view of our results, instanton corrections of this type are very likely to be absent.

 The operator corresponding to local $\IF_2$, given in (\ref{localf2}), can be analyzed very similarly to local $\IF_0$.
-In this case, the extremum of the underlying function occurs at \be x_0=-p_0= {1\over 2} \log\left(\xi_{\IF_2}+2\right), \ee and when we expand around this value we obtain \be \mO_{\IF_2}={\sqrt{\xi_{\IF_2}+2}} \, \mS_{\IF_2}, \ee where \be \mS_{\IF_2}= \re^{\mx} +{1\over \xi_{\IF_2} +2} \re^{\mm} + {1\over \xi_{\IF_2}+2} \re^{-2\mx-\mm}+{\xi_{\IF_2} \over \xi_{\IF_2}+2} \re^{-\mx}. \ee This operator is a perturbed harmonic oscillator with frequency \be \omega_c^2= {4 \over2+\xi_{\IF_2}}. \ee The lack of trace class property for $\xi_{\IF_2}<-2$ is obvious from this description: the minimum (\ref{minF2}) moves to the complex plane, and the frequency of the oscillator becomes imaginary.
+In this case, the extremum of the underlying function $O_{\IF_2}(x, p)$ occurs at \be x_0=-p_0= {1\over 2} \log\left(\xi_{\IF_2}+2\right), \ee and when we expand around this value we obtain \be \mO_{\IF_2}={\sqrt{\xi_{\IF_2}+2}} \, \mS_{\IF_2}, \ee where \be \mS_{\IF_2}= \re^{\mx} +{1\over \xi_{\IF_2} +2} \re^{\mm} + {1\over \xi_{\IF_2}+2} \re^{-2\mx-\mm}+{\xi_{\IF_2} \over \xi_{\IF_2}+2} \re^{-\mx}. \ee This operator is a perturbed harmonic oscillator with frequency \be \omega_c^2= {4 \over2+\xi_{\IF_2}}. \ee The lack of trace class property for $\xi_{\IF_2}<-2$ is obvious from this description: the minimum (\ref{minF2}) moves to the complex plane, and the frequency of the oscillator becomes imaginary.
 We have studied the spectrum of resonant states for various values of $\xi_{\IF_2}$.
 Numerically, this operator leads to less precision than (\ref{localf0}), but we have obtained again full agreement between the different methods (complex dilatation, Borel resummation and exact quantization conditions).